carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 ~~~
 {: .bash}

+#FIXME : let's make objects or files for these that have the date
+ranges pulled out.

-Let’s do this basic analysis for our two other files of raw data: bjules.jsonl and
+Let’s go back and do this basic analysis for our two other files of raw data: bjules.jsonl and
- ecodatasci.jsonl (or whatever timeline you downloaded).
+ ecodatasci.jsonl (or whatever timeline you downloaded in the episode 2 challenge).

 > ## Challenge: Getting Date Ranges
 > Please create the files `bjules_range.jsonl` and `ecodatasci_range.jsonl` that